18 Cool and Unique Places To Go In Columbus, Ohio (2024)

 Arnold Schwarzenegger statue

-Until 2014, the Arnie statue sat outside the Veterans Memorial on Broad Street.
+Until 2014, the Arnold Schwarzenegger statue sat outside the Veterans Memorial on Broad Street.
 But it has since been moved to the convention center in downtown Columbus.

 Arnie came back to the city to be present for the re-unveiling of his likeness.